-Grade 10-12 Est. Fee \$10
+Grade 11-12 Est. Fee \$10 Year Credit 1 7 periods a week

-Prerequisites: Geometry and/or teacher recommendation
+Corequisite: Honors Precalculus and a teacher recommendation

-AP Physics 1 is the equivalent to a first-semester college course in algebrabased physics.
-The course covers Newtonian mechanics (including rotational dynamics and angular momentum); work, energy, and power; and mechanical waves and sound.
+AP Physics 1 will cover the same content as described by the College Board to prepare for the AP Physics 1 exam.
+According to the College Board: AP Physics 1 is the equivalent to a first-semester college course in algebra-based physics.
+The course covers Newtonian mechanics (including rotational dynamics and angular momentum); work, energy, and power; mechanical waves and sound.
 It will also introduce electric circuits.
-Students taking this course are required to attend a mandatory lab make-up/review session on alternating Fridays during their commons.
-Summer work is required, please see the instructor.
-Summer work is required, please see the instructor.